samkenxstream/SAMkenxcacheable-request/README.md

 - Updates `Age` header on cached responses
 - Can completely bypass cache on a per request basis
 - In memory cache by default
-- Official support for Redis, MongoDB, SQLite, PostgreSQL and MySQL storage adapters
+- Official support for Redis, Memcache, Etcd, MongoDB, SQLite, PostgreSQL and MySQL storage adapters
 - Easily plug in your own or third-party storage adapters
 - If DB connection fails, cache is automatically bypassed ([disabled by default](#optsautomaticfailover))
 - Adds cache support to any existing HTTP code with minimal changes